armin-fx/BandedScad/doc/debug.md

 #### show_points_grid [^][contents]
 [show_points_grid]: #show_points_grid-
-Module to create visible points in a grid.\
+Module to create visible points in a grid.
 A grid is defined by a list with lists which contains points.

+_Arguments:_
 ```OpenSCAD
 show_points_grid (p_list, c, d, auto)
 ```